JustHelixia/mkdocs/docs/obsidian.md

 Disabling the account: `usermod -L -e 1 abc`
 Changing the password: swith to the abs user and change the password.

-## Environment values
+## Environment variables
 If you are as new as me to Docker then you might notice some values which are unknow to you.
-Below I will describe these values.
+Below I will describe these variables.
 - **security_opt: - seccomp: unconfined** - If you are running on an older host system you need to enable this option to run modern GUI apps properly.
 I have set this option just in case although I run a modern mini-PC.
 - **volumes:** - Remember that value to setup syncing.
 - **devices: - /dev/dri:/dev/dri** - This will enable DRI3 GPU acceleration.
 Intel, AMD and Nvidia GPUs are supported.
 - **shm_size: "1gb"** - This is needed for Obsidian to launch properly, because it is an Electron application.

 ## Resources
 - [MRP tutorial on Obsidian+Syncthing](https://www.youtube.com/watch?v=KVZmLjt270c)